 Tips for Attracting Passersby to Your Farmstand or Cutting Garden

 Driving through Delaware farm country on our way to the beach, I passed several roadside markets with large flower gardens along the road.
 They turned my head, which is exactly what was intended.
 And what better way to draw attention to a farm stand?
 A large patch of flowers has universal appeal, and can have the same visual impact as a wagonload of petunias in spring or a pile of pumpkins in autumn.

 The key to attracting attention with flowers alongside roads and byways is to plant a lot of them.
 The patch needs to be big enough to present a solid block of color to passing motorists.
 The flowers should be profuse, cut-and-come-again varieties that will bloom all summer long.

 One perfect flower for the job is the zinnia.
-Tall, dahlia-flowered zinnias, for instance, the type commonly used for cut flowers, will bloom for months if kept dead-headed.
+Zinnias, the type commonly used for cut flowers, will bloom for months if kept dead-headed.
 Seed can be purchased in separate colors to create vivid patches of color.
 If the flowers aren't harvested regularly, they will branch lavishly to present even more color.
 What's more, zinnias are one of the least costly to plant, easiest to grow, and most reliable flowers available.